crashcartpro/Mage-Ape/README.md

 ### What?

-Mage Ape is a genaric web interface for testing API calls to Magento stores and sites
+Mage Ape is a generic web interface for testing API calls to Magento stores and sites

 ### Todo / Road Map